 For medical device manufacturers, the specific purpose includes the conformity of the QM system and the devices with the regulatory requirements and, thus also, the safety of patients.

-Manufacturers use the audit program to determine when they want to audit which areas (e.g., processes and organizational units).
+Manufacturers use the audit programme to determine when they want to audit which areas (e.g., processes and organizational units).
 For example, audit 1 could focus on document control (cross-departmental), audit 2 on the production department and its processes, and audit 3 on measuring equipment (cross-departmental).

 The definition of the term audit and more can be found under the keyword “audit.“

-The planning should include (see ISO 19011:2018 Chapter 6.3.2):
+The audit plan should include (see ISO 19011:2018 Chapter 6.3.2):

 - Methods: Plan the methods/procedures you want to use for auditing.
 You can read more about these methods below.